Things to do in Cùcuta & Norte de Santander Colombia: Estoraques Mountains

 The department of Norte de Santander is a fascinating off-the-beaten-track destination in Colombia’s North with a lot of interesting natural and cultural sights.
 Cucuta is the capital of the department, located at the border with Venezuela.
 The smaller mountain town Pamplona is less than 2 hours away from Cucuta, about halfway towards Bucaramanga.
 Both cities work well as bases to explore Norte de Santander.

-Below you will find some inspirations on what to do in and near Pamplona and Cucuta, as well as in the rest of Norte de Santander.
+Below you will find some inspirations on what to do in Cúcuta, Pamplona and in the rest of Norte de Santander.

 Photo by JulianVilla26, Pamplona (mod.), CC BY-SA 4.0